rustyrussell/bolts/12-offer-encoding.md

 Offers are a precursor to an invoice: readers will either request an invoice (or multiple) or send an invoice based on the offer.
-An offer can be much longer-lived than a particular invoice, so it has some different characteristics; in particular, it can be recurring, and the amount can be in a non-lightning currency.
+An offer can be much longer-lived than a particular invoice, so it has some different characteristics; in particular the amount can be in a non-lightning currency.
 It's also designed for compactness to fit inside a QR code easily.

 The human-readable prefix for offers is `lno`.